tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 +--------+--------+--------+--------+--------+--------+--------+--------+
 ```

-Why would anybody want to do such a thing?
-Because,

-* There are no pointers _at all_ in this representation.
-This means
-  that the garbage collector never needs to traverse this structure.
-  Less work for the garbage collector means more predictable latencies
-  and better throughput.
-* It is a very cache friendly representation, because data commonly
-  accessed together lives contiguously in memory.
-* You may be sending or receiving this tree over the network, and
-  working directly on an array-of-byte representation saves the cost
-  of serializing and deserializing data, which is a common bottleneck
-  in distributed applications.
-If you have heard
-  of [compact normal forms][cnf], it is pretty much the same idea.
-(If
-  you want to know more, Ryan Newton, one of the coauthors on
+If you want to know more, Ryan Newton, one of my coauthors on
+the [linear-type paper][paper], and also a co-author on
-  the [linear-type paper][paper], has also been involved in an
+the [compact-normal-form paper][cnf] has also been involved in an
-  entire [article on such representations][gibbon].)
+entire [article on such representations][gibbon].

+In the meantime, let's return to our example.
+The remote call now has
+a _single_ copy, which is due to our immutable programming model,
+rather than due to networking:

+1. I send my tree, _the service adds `1` to the leaves of the tree_,
+   and sends the result back

+Notice that, when we are looking at the first cell of the
+array-representation of the tree above, we know that we are looking at
+a `Branch` node, but we have no way to know where the right subtree
+start in the array.
+The only way we will be able to access subtrees is
+by doing left-to-right traversals, the pinacle of cache-friendliness.

+If this all starts to sound a little crazy.
+It's probably because it
-To program with such a data structure, I need a pattern matching
+kind of is.
+It is super tricky to program like such a data
-operation:
+representation.
+It is so error prone that, despite the performance
+edge, that even the very dedicated C programmers don't do it.

+The issue is not so much in the reading, that is emulating
+pattern-matching, which is readily typed in Haskell:

 ```haskell
 data Packed (l :: [*])